 I first posted my recipe for gajar halwa in 2010 when I made it on the stove top and it took me ages to get it perfect.
 Since then I have got better and now learned a quick and easy method which I have tried out on friends and family who have loved it.
 Not only is this a quick recipe, it’s also made with very few ingredients.
 I made this yesterday as Nayna Kanabar from Simply Food came to visit me which I really appreciated as it’s a fairly long drive for her.
-Nayna, Jagruti and I got to know each other in 2010 when I had just started blogging.
+Nayna and I got to know each other in 2010 when I had just started blogging.
 We started sharing blogging and cooking tips.
-Since then our blogger friendship has blossomed and we have become good friends who compliment each other like strawberry and cheese or should I say Gajar Halwa and cream?
-It’s lovely to be able to share ideas and information.
-Unfortunately Jagruti couldn’t join us yesterday but I hope to catch up with her soon.
+Since then our blogger friendship has blossomed and we have become good friends who compliment each other like strawberry and cream or should I say Gajar Halwa and cream?
+It’s lovely to be able to share ideas and information with her.

 Ingredients for 4 to 5 servings

 - 900 grams of grated carrots

 - 1 can of carnation sweetened condensed milk 397 grams

 - pinch of saffron

 1. Wash and grate the carrots finely and tranfer them to a bowl.

 2. Add the butter to the carrots, cover the dish and cook the dish with a lid on high (750 watts) for 16 minutes – stirring the mixture every 4 minutes.

 3. Once the carrots soften, add the carnation milk, stir and cook again (with the cover) at 4 minute intervals for 8 minutes.